 Physical therapists can prescribe specific exercises to maintain the tensile strength and muscle function of the Achilles tendon and calf muscles.
 This includes calf raises, leg presses, and proprioceptive drills to support the feet despite increased ligament laxity.

-Physical therapists may work on correcting any gait abnormalities, improving balance, and reducing stress on the Achilles tendon during activities.
-Stretching exercises for the calf muscles and ankle joints can improve flexibility and range of motion.
+Physical therapists may work to correct gait abnormalities, improve balance, and reduce stress on the Achilles tendon during activities.
+Stretching exercises for the calf muscles and ankle joints can enhance flexibility and range of motion.
 This is especially important during pregnancy, as hormones affect ligament laxity, making flexibility and range of motion crucial.

-By combining these targeted physical therapy interventions and adjunctive treatments, pregnant athletes can maintain Achilles tendon strength and overall musculoskeletal health during pregnancy and postpartum despite the hormonal changes affecting ligament laxity.
+By combining targeted physical therapy interventions with adjunctive treatments, pregnant athletes can maintain Achilles tendon strength and overall musculoskeletal health during pregnancy and postpartum, despite hormonal changes that affect ligament laxity.

-Abdominal and gluteal strengthening can help athletes regain core and gluteal muscle strength to stabilise the pelvic.
+Abdominal and gluteal strengthening can help athletes regain core and gluteal muscle strength to stabilise the pelvis.
 This can help reduce stress on the Achilles tendon and other ligaments affected by pregnancy hormones.

-To promote tissue healing, INDIBA radiofrequency and shockwave therapy can stimulate cellular processes that promote tissue healing and repair.
+To promote tissue healing, INDIBA radiofrequency and shockwave therapy can stimulate cellular processes that support repair.
 This is crucial for addressing the changes in tendon stiffness and laxity caused by hormonal fluctuations.
-Dry needling and other modalities can help increase blood flow to the tendon and can help deliver oxygen and nutrients necessary for cellular processes, aiding tissue healing and repair.
+Dry needling and other modalities can increase blood flow to the tendon and deliver the oxygen and nutrients necessary for cellular processes, aiding tissue healing and repair.

-The adjunctive treatments mentioned can be used to address the physiological changes that occur in the Achilles tendon during pregnancy due to hormonal fluctuations.
-These modalities can promote tissue healing, increase blood flow, and reduce pain in the tendon, which is crucial for maintaining tendon health and function during pregnancy and lactation.
+The listed adjunctive treatments can help address the physiological changes in the Achilles tendon during pregnancy, driven by hormonal fluctuations.
+These modalities can promote tissue healing, increase blood flow, and reduce tendon pain, all of which are crucial for maintaining tendon health and function during pregnancy and lactation.

 To learn more about how Achilles tendon pain during pregnancy can be managed, contact HelloPhysio today.